Netball in the Cook Islands: Netball history and development

 The South Pacific Mini Games is a sporting event televised by a local Cook Islands television station.
 Sports contested at the games included netball.
 These games were televised, with funding to buy the rights being provided by the West German Government and the Government of the Cook Islands.
 In 2008, the first live broadcast of a netball game happened on television in the Cook Islands when the Silver Ferns played the Aussie Diamonds on 29 September.

 The Manea Games are an annual eleven-day sport festival.
 The fifth version of the festival was held in 2008 at Aitutaki.
 The 2011 edition of the games were held in Mangaia.
 Sports represented at the games include netball, athletics, cricket, darts, soccer, rugby sevens, table tennis, tennis, touch rugby, volleyball and traditional games.
 The games are taken very seriously across all sports.
 Girls competing at netball compete with the hope of one day competing at the international level.

 In 1992, the government detailed its national sport objectives.
 These objectives included promoting youth activity in order to improve quality of life, encourage young people to participate in national celebrations, develop and organize local sport, and foster a sense of competition and national unity in the sporting community across the village, national and international sphere.
 While not specifically mentioning netball, it did acknowledge the importance of the sport in terms of international prestige.
 One of the strategies to help meet those objectives was to strengthen national sporting bodies like the netball association.
 This worked; by 2009, there were more than 1,000 players registered with the Cook Islands Netball Association.

+As of December 2025, there is a plan to have a local showcase of Netball in the PacificAus Sports Netball Challenge.
+Netball Australia in partnership with the Australian Government will put on the tournament from November 23 to 28 in Brisbane, Australia.